- Garmin Edge Bike Computer

 Those who use their bike to commute know how vital a good lock is.
 This bike lock is nearly impervious to hand tools and bolt cutters.
 Furthermore, should the lock fail, it comes with a reimbursement of up to $5,000 for one year.

 This GoPro camera captures 360-degree footage.
-Imagine the social media bragging right possibilities!
+Imagine social media bragging about suitable possibilities!
 The camera also has image stabilization, so its footage will be clear and steady no matter how bumpy the ride.

 This Pearl Izumi unisex cycling jacket is water-resistant, holding up against all rain apart from a torrential downpour.
 Why not waterproof?
 Because the trade-off would be breathability.
 The jacket folds up small enough to fit in a jersey pocket when the shower has passed.